 February 26: Annular solar eclipse.
 This is an eclipse occurring when the Moon is at a more distant point in its elliptical orbit around the Earth, and therefore not big enough in the sky to cover the Sun’s disk completely, as in a total eclipse.
 A ring of light will therefore be seen around the Moon from locations on the central track of the eclipse, which begins at sunrise in the South Pacific, crosses the southern tip of South America, the South Atlantic and Central Africa before ending at sunset in the Central Republic of the Congo.
 Here is our guide to this eclipse.

 April 7: Opposition of Jupiter.
-The giant planet reaches the opposite point in the sky to the Sun as seen from Earth, making it visible all night in the constellation of Virgo.
+One of the planetary highlights for stargazers in 2017 comes when the giant planet reaches the opposite point in the sky to the Sun as seen from Earth, making it visible all night in the constellation of Virgo.
+More about observing Jupiter.

 May 5/6: Eta Aquarid meteor shower peaks.
-This promises to be quite s strong shower for southern hemisphere observers, with best rates (ZHR) expected to reach 40.
+This promises to be quite a strong shower for southern hemisphere observers, with best rates (ZHR) expected to reach 40.
 A gibbous Moon will be up for most of the night, drowning out the fainter meteors, which were shed by Halley’s Comet.
 Meteors may be seen from April 24 to May 20.
+Read our guide to seeing the Eta Aquarid meteor shower.

 June 15: Opposition of Saturn.
 The ringed planet lies in the opposite part of the sky to the Sun, as seen from Earth, and so will be visible all night long.